All Biochemistry Resources

 Competitive inhibitors bind to the active site of the target enzyme.
 Km is the substrate concentration at which the reaction rate is at half Vmax.
 A competitive inhibitor can be outcompeted by adding additional substrate; thus Vmax is unaffected, since it can be accomplished with enough additional substrate.
 However, since we need to add additional substrate to compete with the inhibitor to get the reaction to the same rate, our Km increases.

-Example Question #24 : Types Of Inhibition
+Example Question #3 : Identifying Type Of Inhibition

 The above graph shows a Lineweaver-Burk plot for an enzyme that has been affected by an inhibitor.
 The blue line corresponds to an enzyme-catalyzed reaction with no inhibitor, while the red line represents the enzyme-catalyzed reaction in the precence of inhibitor.
 Based on the parameters shown in the graph, what type of inhibition is happening to this enzyme?